JHU-PL-Lab/www-pl/ocaml/index.md

 * If you are on Windows and using WSL2, you need to run Visual Studio "in WSL2 space" to get OCaml syntax highlighting and other nice features.
 See the [Remote WSL Extension Docs](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) for details on how to set up the VSCode-WSL2 connection.
 If you are having trouble look at the [Additional Resources](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode#additional-resources) on that page.
 Once you have the above set up, install the OCaml Platform as described above and you should have syntax highlighting etc working.

 **vim**: If you use `vim`, my condolances as it is woefully behind the times in spite of many band-aids added over the years.
-Still, if you have been brainwashed to believe it is good, type shell commands `opam install user-setup` and `opam user-setup install` after doing the above  default `opam` install to set up syntax highlighting, tab completion, displaying types, etc. See [here](https://github.com/ocaml/merlin/blob/master/vim/merlin/doc/merlin.txt) for some dense documentation.
+Still, if you have been brainwashed to believe it is good, type shell commands `opam install merlin user-setup` and `opam user-setup install` after doing the above  default `opam` install to set up syntax highlighting, tab completion, displaying types, etc. See [here](https://github.com/ocaml/merlin/blob/master/vim/merlin/doc/merlin.txt) for some dense documentation.

 **emacs**: See vim.
 Note you will need to also `opam install tuareg` to get emacs to work, and follow the instructions the install prints out.